emRival/PMJ-Secure/README.md

 1.  **Two-Factor Authentication (2FA)**: Adds a critical second layer of defense.
 Even if your password is stolen, an attacker cannot access your account without your physical device.
 We also support **Emergency Password Reset** via 2FA.
 2.  **Sudo Mode**: Sensitive actions (viewing, editing, or copying passwords) require you to re-enter your master password.
 This session stays active for 10 minutes, balancing security with convenience.
-3.  **Encrypted Exports**: When you export your vault to PDF, the file is encrypted with AES-128 encryption using your master password.
-Even if someone steals the file, they cannot open it.
+3.  **Military-Grade PDF Encryption**: When you export your vault to PDF, the document is generated server-side and encrypted with **128-bit RC4 encryption** using your master password.
+The PDF cannot be opened without the exact password, even if the file is intercepted or stolen.
 4.  **Local-First Design**: Your data lives on your server (or local machine), not in a third-party cloud.
 You own your data completely.

 ## 🚀 Getting Started (Local Development)